-In both cases, a warning dialog opens and asks you to switch workspaces or create a new one.
-Click the Switch Workspaces button to switch your workspace.
+If your stream preferences are set to use a different workspace and to show an information dialog when switching workspaces, P4V prompts you to switch workspaces or create a new workspace.
+In this case, click the Create New Workspace button (if you have only one workspace), Switch Workspaces button (if you have two workspace), or the Select Workspaces button (if you have more than two workspace) to switch your workspace.
 If more than one workspace is associated with the stream, the Select Workspace dialog opens, where you can search for and select the workspace you want.

-However, if you have set your stream operations preference in the Preferences dialog to use the same workspace when you switch between streams, then P4V does not prompt you to switch workspaces.
-Instead the workspace view changes to include the stream you are switching to.
+If your preferences are set to use the same workspace when you switch between streams, the workspace view changes to include the stream you are switching to.
 In other words, the Stream field value in the workspace definition changes to the new stream.
-No matter what your stream operations preference, this is always the behavior in the Streams graph when you drag the Workspace conform your current stream to the one you want to work in.
+When you do this and your Helix server version is 2019.1 or later, then if you have files checked out to: